About Kyle

 I was a curious kid and still am curious.
-I’m intrigued with our human journey—through struggle and triumph; connection and disconnection; valleys and mountain tops, and the space between where most of life is lived.
-It’s a process to learn to be at ease, inside our minds and bodies, and in our relationships.
+Intrigued with our human journey—through struggle and triumph; connection and disconnection; valleys and mountain tops, and the space between where most of life is lived.
+It’s been a process to learn to be at ease inside my mind and body, and relationships.
 It takes patience and partnerships, and for most of us, learning how to take it easy on ourselves with compassion and acceptance.
-Internal Family Systems (IFS) has helped me grow the capacity to love myself and help clients do the same.
-Instead of internal warring and judgment–“What’s wrong with me!?”–I am more able to ask with love, “Who in me needs help?”
-I am amazed by the paradox in nature and within us, that among the relationships of many parts there is wholeness.
+IFS has helped me shift from “What’s wrong with me!?” to “Who in me needs help right now?”
+I think it’s so cool in nature and within us, that among the relationships of many parts there is wholeness.
+Sometimes I lose touch, like someone just turned out the lights.
+One of the biggest reliefs that has come on this path is to know I’ll be okay, if I just keep breathing, rest, listen.
+What can feel a million miles away, is often right around the corner.
+There is a home even for our most lost, forgetful, fearful parts.

-Seeking has led me down many helpful roads, including study focused on a “systems” perspective.
-Systems Theory explores the interplay of the many contexts that shape us.
 I believe people are good and do the best they can.
 When struggles and symptoms arise, they are in context and not because the person is bad or somehow lacking in essence.
-I value people’s strengths and expertise on their own life, focusing less on diagnoses and more on eliciting meaning and personal author-ity.
+I value people’s strengths and expertise on their own life, focusing less on diagnoses and more on making meaning and personal author-ity.

 My Contexts

-Practicing as a Marriage & Family Therapist, is a good fit for me considering these perspectives and values.
-In addition to individual, couple, and family counseling, I provide post-graduate therapy supervision to licensees, consult about the integration of the Internal Family Systems model, body-based practice, and spiritually-integrated approaches.
+In addition to individual, couple, and family counseling, I provide post-graduate therapy supervision to licensees, consult about the integration of the Internal Family Systems model, body-based practice, and spiritually-integrated approaches, including spiritual & religious trauma, and spiritual transitions.
 I also enjoy my work with spiritual care trainees in the hospital setting.
 I learn many lessons from my community in St. Paul, which straddles the worlds of gentrification and racial and socio-economic diversity.
-I am both part of a multi-racial family, and the dominant culture, and am committed to cultural humility and growth.
+I am both part of a multi-racial family and the dominant culture, and am committed to cultural humility and growth.
 I enjoy running around the bluffs of the Mississippi, carpentry, and travel, especially in Thailand.
-I live with my spouse, daughter, cat and dog
+I live with my spouse, daughter, cat and dog.

 Education, Credentials & Training